arackaf/simple-react-bootstrap/readme.md

 <link>
 ```

 or of course you can use your favorite webpack loader.
 There's currently no way to turn animations off, but that may be added in a future release.

+Special thanks to [Brian Curley](https://twitter.com/ChasingTheB) for help with the css transitions.

 ## Usage